 7. How to recruit affiliates

 Recruiting new affiliates is one of the most time-consuming tasks when managing an affiliate program.
-That’s why it’s important to have a clear strategy.
+That’s why it’s crucial to have a clear strategy.

-You want to recruit expert affiliates in your niche but there is no guarantee who will bring in sales.
+You want to recruit expert affiliates in your niche, but there is no guarantee which affiliate will bring in sales.
 That’s why you also want to focus on the number of marketers you get on board.

-Let’s look at 4 effective strategies to recruit affiliates.
+Let’s look at four effective strategies to recruit affiliates.